jenkinsci/xml-job-to-job-dsl-plugin/README.md

 hudson.tasks.Shell = INNER
 ```

-The type can be the type of the tag, because it don't have a DSL tag, we will just render it children tags
+The type can be the type of the tag, because it doesn't have a DSL tag, we will just render its children tags

 ### OBJECT
 It renders an object in groovy like: